zhangxianjun1/learnt/readme.txt

 Creating a new branch is quick and simple.
-Switched to a new branch 'dev' this is a bug modify line
+Switched to a new branch 'dev' this is a bug modify line this is my work line. my work is end